Chudleigh Knighton Heath

 Know before you go

 The Ant Trail leads from nearby Chudleigh Knighton village into and around the nature reserve.
 It takes around 45 minutes to complete.
-A shop and pub can be found in the village.
+A pub can be found in the village.
 A 4.5 mile Bovey Basin Wild Walk links this nature reserve to Bovey Heathfield and Little Bradley Ponds nature reserves.